Because computers do not have the flexibility of

 and interrupt production.

-Framework EDI is a powerful tool
+The Framework EDI component is a powerful tool

-validation.
 This web page will briefly describe how-and-what

 Framework EDI validates in an EDI file.

 Framework EDI reads the position numbers of data segments and data elements in a SEF

 file to determine the correct positions and ordering of data segments and data

 Requirement Framework EDI reads the Requirement of data segments and data